lt-email-dev/lt-email-module-library/lt-cta.md

 ## Additional CSS for Hover Effect:
-Paste this CSS abover mobile CSS styles.
+Paste this CSS above the mobile CSS styles.
 These are the hover effects.
 You can paste all of these styles are just the one for the color button you are using.
 ```
 .cta-es:hover {
   background-color: #eb5843 !important;